EmreG22867/jinja-npc-prompt-generator/README.md

 The domain is dynamic dialogue generation for non-player characters (NPCs) in a video game.
 Each prompt is generated from structured information such as:

-- the NPC's name and role;
+- the NPC's name and role
-- personality traits;
+- personality traits
-- the current world state;
+- the current world state
-- recent events;
+- recent events
-- the requested dialogue mode;
+- the requested dialogue mode
-- optional style and safety constraints;
+- optional style and safety constraints
-- the desired output format.
+- the desired output format

 The generated prompts could later be sent to an LLM, but this repository focuses only on prompt generation.